Markovian stochastic approximation with expanding projections: Introduction

-In words, the expanding projections approach only enforces that $\theta_i$ is in a feasible set $\mathcal{R}_i$ but does not involve potentially harmful `restarts' like the adaptive reprojection strategy.
-Note particularly that unlike in the adaptive reprojections strategy, we need not project $X_{i+1}$ at all.
+In words, the expanding projections approach only ensures that $\theta_i$ is in a feasible set $\mathcal{R}_i$ but does not involve potentially harmful `restarts' as is the case with the adaptive reprojection strategy.
+Note particularly that unlike with the adaptive reprojections strategy, we need not project $X_{i+1}$ at all.
 We believe that these advantages can provide significantly better results in certain settings, but this is at the expense of requiring more when proving the stability and the convergence of the process.
 In short, we must be able to control certain quantitative criteria within each feasible set $\mathcal{R}_i$.
-The random step size sequence allows one to consider situations where the family of Markov kernels $\{P_{\theta}\}_{\theta\in\Theta}$ is not necessarily smooth in a manner that is usually considered in the stochastic approximation literature \cite[e.g.][]{benveniste-metivier-priouret}.
+The random step size sequence allows one to consider situations where the family of Markov kernels $\{P_{\theta}\}_{\theta\in\Theta}$ is not necessarily smooth in a manner that is usually considered in the stochastic approximation literature (e.g., \cite{benveniste-metivier-priouret}).

 Other stabilisation techniques in the literature related to our approach include the state-dependent averaging framework of Younes \cite{younes} and a state-dependent step size sequence of Kamal \cite{kamal}.
 Particularly the former shares similarities with the present work, as it also relies on quantifying the ergodicity rates of Markov kernels explicitly.
-Our stabilisation approach differs, however, crucially from these methods, adding only the projections to the basic Robbins-Monro algorithm.
-We remark also that our present approach may be used in some situations to prove the stability and convergence of an \emph{unmodified} Robbins-Monro stochastic approximation.
+Our stabilisation approach differs, however, crucially from these methods, adding only the projections to the basic Robbins--Monro algorithm.
+We remark also that our present approach may be used in some situations to prove the stability and convergence of an \emph{unmodified} Robbins--Monro stochastic approximation.
 This is possible, loosely speaking, if one can show that projections do not occur at all with a positive probability; see \cite{saksman-vihola} for an example of such a situation.
-We point out also the work \cite{andrieu-tadic-vihola} suggesting a generic method to establish the stability of unmodified Markovian Robbins-Monro stochastic approximation at the expense of more stringent assumptions.
+We point out also the work \cite{andrieu-tadic-vihola} suggesting a generic method to establish the stability of unmodified Markovian Robbins--Monro stochastic approximation at the expense of more stringent assumptions.